lourdesrm/python-challenge/README.md

 ![pypoll](https://inudgeyou.com/wp-content/uploads/2017/07/Polling-station.jpg)

-ython script for analyzing vote-counting process from a set of poll data called election_data.csv.
+Python script for analyzing vote-counting process from a set of poll data called election_data.csv.
 The dataset is composed of three columns: Voter ID, County, and Candidate.

 Python script to calculate each of the following: